dpuelz/Data-Science-for-Economics-and-Policy/README.md

 ## Midterm and Project

-Details about the midterm on 10/20 and the final project will be provided at a later date.
+Details about the midterm and final project will be provided at a later date.

 <!---